Code-Triarii/ccse-ccsne-cks-cka-road-to-container-expert-trainings-security/README.md

   - [**Concepts**](concepts.md) - Explaining architecture, main objects, alternatives, issues, etc.
   - [**Container Security In Depth**](container-security-in-depth.md) - Targeting missconfigurations, security issues and how to address those.
   - [**Auxiliary Commands and Tips**](Auxiliary-commands-and-tips.md) - Helpers for agility executing tasks in containers environment for `Docker` and `Kubernetes`.

-> \[!IMPORTANT\]
-> For kubernetes exercises, if own an aws account, you can leverage my own repository [Creation of aws cluster with Docker-Ansible](https://github.com/paf-triarii/aws-kubeadm-simple-cluster-training).
-This will spin for you the required infrastructure for having a kubeadm cluster from scratch in aws environment, creating all the associated infrastructure and configuring the nodes.
-You will need only `Docker` and **valid aws credentials** to execute it!
-It is prepared for several regions covering including all eu-west, eu-south-2, eu-central-1. **The playbook has a simple entrypoint in Docker linked to two ansible playbooks.
-After deployment, you can comment the first one and use the second one to "reset" to default state the cluster as many times as you want - Feel free to 'break' without consequences**.

 ## 📍 Roadmap